jsonJSONCJSON5configcomments

 }

-Where JSON5 is used: Babel config (babel.config.json5), some bundlers, and projects that want human-friendly config files.
+Where JSON5 is used: Babel config (babel.config.json5), ESLint (via plugin), some Webpack configs, and projects wanting human-friendly config without switching to YAML.

 Parsing JSON5: